 - 1. "FOR" the election of all five nominees for director named in this Proxy Statement; - 2.
-"FOR" the proposed amendment to the Company's Certificate of Association; - 3.
-"FOR" the ratification of the appointment of CohnReznick as our independent registered public accounting firm for the 2021 fiscal year; - 4.
-"FOR" the approval, by advisory vote, of executive compensation of our named executive officers; - 5.
-"FOR" the adjournment proposal; and - 6.
-For "EVERY TWO YEARS" as the frequency of the stockholders' future advisory votes on the compensation paid to the Company's named executive officers.
+"FOR" the Reverse Stock Split Proposal; - 3.
+"FOR" the ratification of the appointment of CohnReznick as our independent registered public accounting firm for the 2022 fiscal year; and - 4.
+"FOR" the adjournment proposal.